-If you’ve heard of kratom, chances are it has been in a therapeutic context.
-You may not even have realized that there’s also a kratom high associated with this beneficial herbal supplement.
+If you’ve heard of kratom, chances are it has been in a botanical context.
+You may not even have realized that there’s also a kratom high associated with this beneficial herb.

 Every strain of kratom has different effects.
 Euphoric effects and feelings of being high are primarily associated with red strains.
 They’re also more prevalent when users take larger doses of kratom.
 To date, no rigorous scientific studies have evaluated the psychoactive effects of kratom.
 There is, however, plenty of anecdotal evidence to back up kratom’s value as a recreational herb.

 Looking for pleasant but not overwhelming stimulation, sedation, euphoria, and general intoxication, but don’t want to risk using drugs?
 You can read on to find out everything you need to know about what to expect from a kratom high.

 The majority of kratom users take the plant to help manage problems such as chronic discomfort or stress.
 Some former drug addicts also have kratom to thank for helping them through withdrawal symptoms.
 A minority of kratom users take the herb to get high, but it does have natural recreational appeal.
 In other words: it gets you high.

 If you’ve never taken kratom before, that could be either cause for celebration or alarm.
 Don’t get too worked up yet.
 Since every strain of kratom has a unique alkaloid profile, not all of them create a sense of euphoria.
 Strains that are high in mitragynine can provide more intense effects, for example.
 You’ll also need to take larger doses of kratom to get high than you would manage stress or discomfort.